moveit/moveit2/MIGRATION.md

 ## ROS Rolling
 - ServoServer was renamed to ServoNode
+- Start and Stop services are deprecated from ServoNode.
+Please use pause and unpause serice calls for pausing and resuming servo based control.

 ## ROS Noetic
 - RobotModel no longer overrides empty URDF collision geometry by matching the visual geometry of the link.